cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-reference-ui-services-nodejs/README.md

 This Node.js and Express app is a "backend-for-frontend" that offers the following features:

 - Supports custom IDP authorization flow by handling Identity Pool user authentication requests from a custom login page
-- Exposes self-service REST endpoints that when called by the frontend, internally send requests to an ACP Identity Pool (the resource server), and return data to the frontend
+- Exposes user auth and profile management REST endpoints that when called by the frontend, internally send requests to an ACP Identity Pool (the resource server), and return data to the frontend

 Look for more features to be added soon.